Silmaen/DepManager/README.md

 ## Roadmap

-First of all in the roadmap is to use this tool in C++ project to get feedback.
+The First in the roadmap is to use this tool in C++ project to get feedback.

 Among things: